mhira-project/documentation/docs/admin-password-reset.md

 If the `superadmin` account password is lost or blocked, you can connect to the postgres database via commandline to reset the password.

-First, please navigate to the folder that you cloned from github.
+First, please navigate to the folder containing the docker and docker-compose (.yml) files of the MHIRA installation (the one cloned from github).

 Run
 ```bash